DAILY LIFE IN ROMAN BRITAIN

 Life for the rich in Roman Britain

 Meanwhile upper class Celts adopted the Roman way of life.
-They built villas modelled on Roman buildings and they enjoyed luxuries such as mosaics and even a form of central heating called a hypocaust.
+They built villas modeled on Roman buildings and they enjoyed luxuries such as mosaics and even a form of central heating called a hypocaust.
 In a hypocaust the floor was raised above the ground on pillars.
 A fire was lit in a furnace and the hot air circulated under the floor.
 It also rose through spaces in the walls.
 (Smoke rose through spaces in walls then escaped through flues in the roof).
 Of course a hypocaust was expensive.
 It burned large amounts of wood and you needed slaves to keep loading fuel into the furnace.
 Only the rich could afford them.

 Wealthy Romans also had wall paintings called murals in their houses.
 In their windows they had panes of glass.
 Of course poorer Romans had none of these things.
 Their houses were simple and plain and the main form of heating was braziers.